The Sacred 25: The Songs I Simply Cannot Live Without (in no particular order):

 11. "Wunderbar"-Tenpole Tudor

 One of the strangest songs ever to be a hit in the UK (or anywhere else, for that matter), this song just makes me smile at the mere thought of it.
-The band is one of the ugliest in recorded history, the song’s lyrics make no sense whatsoever — “There is a man in Germany/He can send a tool”…What the fuck??? — and the singer sounds like he’s vocalizing with some dude’s balls in his mouth, so what’s not to love?
-For more on this undeniably bizarre group, click here and be amazed.
-Oh, and the video for this song is a completely idiotic masterpiece that includes a sudden and utterly incongruous appearance of a longship full of Vikings.
+The band is one of the most refreshingly anti-glamorous in recorded history and the singer occasionally sounds like he’s vocalizing with some dude’s balls in his mouth, so what’s not to love?
+Oh, and the video for this song is a completely intentional idiotic masterpiece that includes a sudden and utterly incongruous appearance of a longship full of Vikings.
 Whistling Vikings, no less!
+Christ, I fucking adore it!!!

 12. "Down In the Park"-Tubeway Army